Prominent businessman, manager, entertainer's sex and corruption trial aborted

 At the start of the trial, all three defendants had their lengthy name suppressions revoked after a successful legal challenge by the Herald and Stuff.

-However, the two men will keep their identities hidden after immediately indicating they will appeal the decision.
+However, the two men have kept their identities hidden after immediately indicating an appeal of the decision.

-The prominent New Zealander - who has had name suppression for some two years since he was first charged - will appeal the decision to the High Court, his lawyer David Jones QC said.
+The prominent New Zealander - who has enjoyed name suppression for some two years since he was first charged - will challenge the decision in the High Court, his lawyer David Jones QC said.

-As a result of the appeal, a 20-working day suppression order was automatically invoked until the appeal can be heard.
+As a result of the appeal, a 20-working day suppression order was automatically invoked until a hearing can be held.